HTTPArchive/almanac.httparchive.org/src/content/en/2024/security.md

   )
 }}

 When looking at the cryptominer share, we see that part of the Coinimp share has been overtaken by JSEcoin, while other miners have remained relatively stable, seeing only minor changes.
+With the low number of cryptominers found on the web, these relative changes are still quite minor.

 {{ figure_markup(
   image="cryptominers-market-share.png",